Postgraduate Certificate in Nanotechnology

 "I really enjoyed the module; in my academic and professional career to date I have had little exposure to the ethical and social science considerations of technology and so it was the first occasion I have had the time and opportunity to focus on the other aspects of technology development.
 The module content gave a good overview of the social, ethical, environmental and business considerations.".

 "Although my background is in physics by education and electronics by career, by taking this course it has been instrumental in me obtaining a research post at the National Institute for Nanotechnology, Canada."

 "The Postgraduate Certificate in Nanotechnology most certainly helped me making a start in the field and I was even invited to write an article for the Royal Society 350th Anniversary Year incorporating aspects of nanotechnology for drug delivery applications.
 I would have not been able to make such a contribution to the field without the training received in the course!"

 Dr Sofia Pascu, University of Bath

-The Postgraduate Certificate in Nanotechnology begins in October and runs for one year.
+The Postgraduate Certificate in Nanotechnology begins in October and runs for nine months.
 Students take three online nanotechnology modules.
 At the end of the third module, students are required to attend a residential weekend in nano-scale materials characterisation based in Oxford.
 This takes place in early July at the University of Oxford's Begbroke Science Park.

 The content of each module contains up-to-the-minute thinking and reflects the University of Oxford's world-leading research in nanotechnology.
 Each module has a different focus:

 Each module lasts for 10 weeks corresponding approximately to the University of Oxford's term calendar.
-Within each module, there are weekly online tutorials lasting for one hour as well as assignments and problem sheets.
-You should expect to spend an average of between 10 and 15 hours per week on independent study in addition to the timetabled tutorials.
+Within each module, there are weekly live online tutorials lasting for one hour as well as assignments and problem sheets.
+Most students should expect to spend an average of between 10 and 15 hours per week on independent study in addition to the timetabled tutorials.